 Now, just so you’re paying attention, there are three untruths in our article.
 Can you guess which ones they are?
 Answers are at the bottom.

-1 Norfolk’s (and indeed East Anglia’s) highest point is Beacon Hill (also known as Roman Camp) near West Runton, between Sheringham and Cromer, 338 feet above sea level.
+1 Norfolk’s highest point is Beacon Hill (also known as Roman Camp) near West Runton, between Sheringham and Cromer, 338 feet above sea level, on the Cromer Ridge.
 And who said Norfolk’s flat?
 Oh yes, it was Noel Coward in Private Lives.

 2 John Fletcher Dodd set up the first holiday camp in England at Caister-on-Sea near Great Yarmouth in 1906.
 Take that, Billy Butlin!